-The following Personal Injury guidance note Produced in partnership with Renée Wood provides comprehensive and up to date legal information covering:
+The following PI & Clinical Negligence guidance note Produced in partnership with Renée Wood provides comprehensive and up to date legal information covering:

 This Practice Note sets out practical considerations when managing these types of claims, followed by an overview of common types of injury to children occurring during childbirth.
 It focuses on liability rather than quantum.